Don't be Cheap. Use Your Money and Time Wisely.

 Photo by Making Milly

-Living frugal won't mean great sacrifice.
-What it does require is a little forethought and a change in the way we go about our lives in order to live better today and in the future.
+Living Frugal does not have to mean enduring great sacrifice.
+What it requires is forethought and planning, and for most of us, a change in the way we go about our everyday lives.
+The result is a richer, fuller life today, tomorrow, and in the future.

-Before we talk about what is frugal, let's go ahead and say that...
+Before we talk about what it means to live frugally, let’s go ahead and say that…

 Frugal Does Not Mean Cheap